How to Connect Claude with GoHighLevel MCP in 2026

 2. Go to Settings → Developer → Edit Configuration

-6. Close Claude Desktop completely (File → Exit)
+5. Fully quit Claude Desktop (File → Exit) and reopen it

 {